Monte Carlo Outfits: What to Wear in Monaco During Spring

 Pops of Red

-Red is a powerful and dynamic color which adds a bold statement to any outfit.
-In Monaco–where fashion is all about making an impact–incorporating pops of red into your wardrobe can help you stand out and express your passionate personal style.
-The simplest approach is to incorporate red accents through your accessories or makeup.
-A red handbag, scarf, or lipstick can instantly elevate a simple outfit with a sense of vibrancy, making your ensemble more eye-catching without overwhelming the overall look.
-If you’re feeling more daring, consider incorporating larger red pieces into your wardrobe.
-A red dress, jacket, or skirt can create a striking look perfect for Monaco's dynamic fashion scene.
-Regardless of your approach, keep the rest of your outfit simple and understated to let this bold color shine.
+The simplest approach is to incorporate red accents through accessories or makeup.
+A red handbag, scarf, or lipstick elevates a simple outfit with a sense of vibrancy, making your ensemble eye-catching without overwhelming the look.
+If you’re feeling daring, incorporate larger pieces.
+A red dress, jacket, or skirt creates a striking look perfect for Monaco's dynamic fashion scene.
+Either way, keep the rest of your outfit understated to let this bold color shine.

 How I Styled Monaco Outfits

-On my one and only day trip to Monaco after coming over by train from Nice in April 2024, I had planned to stand out with a bold cheetah button down I just acquired from Le Colette the day before.
-The weather had other ideas for my outfit, and I ended up wearing my outer layer completely zipped the whole day to desperately ward off the rain—to little avail—but this worked out just fine considering I had my leather racing jacket on hand!
-My overall Formula 1 inspired ensemble included:
+During my day trip to Monaco after coming following 2 days in Nice in April 2024, I had planned to stand out with a bold cheetah button down acquired from Le Colette the day before.
+The weather had other ideas and I ended up wearing my outer layer completely zipped the whole day to desperately ward off the rain—to little avail—but this worked just fine considering I had my leather racing jacket on hand!

 • For bottoms, I wore my crisp Brunie Pants White ($30) from Princess Polly.
 The quality of these linen-like pants is truly insane for the price, and I honestly appreciate that the material isn’t actually linen because these pants don’t wrinkle as easily.
 With an elastic drawstring waist and twin leg pockets, it’s safe to say these are my go-to flowy white pants.